 Additionally, they can be used in a variety of exercises for many different body parts.
 Ankle weights are relatively inexpensive, easy to store, and very portable.

-One potential downside of ankle weights is that they generally only come in light weights compared to some of the other weights on this dip exercise equipment list.
+One potential downside of ankle weights, even the heavy ones, is that they generally only come in light weights compared to some of the other weights on this dip exercise equipment list.

 If you are more experienced with tricep resistance training this dip equipment may not be enough to make the exercise challenging.